VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

      Interval for checking for changes in 'file_sd_config'.
 See https://docs.victoriametrics.com/sd_configs.html#file_sd_configs for details (default 1m0s)
   -promscrape.gceSDCheckInterval duration
      Interval for checking for changes in gce.
 This works only if gce_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#gce_sd_configs for details (default 1m0s)
+  -promscrape.hetznerSDCheckInterval duration
+     Interval for checking for changes in Hetzner API.
+This works only if hetzner_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#hetzner_sd_configs for details (default 1m0s)
   -promscrape.httpSDCheckInterval duration
      Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#http_sd_configs for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration